Mission & Method

-The Kentucky Research Consortium for Energy and Environment (KRCEE) was created to support the Department of Energy's (DOE) efforts in the technically sound, expeditious and economically viable environmental restoration and re-use of the Paducah Gaseous Diffusion Plant (PGDP), the Western Kentucky Wildlife Management Area (WKWMA), and surrounding areas through:
+The Kentucky Research Consortium for Energy and Environment (KRCEE) was created to support the Department of Energy's (DOE) efforts in the technically sound, expeditious and economically viable environmental restoration and future use of the Paducah Gaseous Diffusion Plant (PGDP), the Western Kentucky Wildlife Management Area (WKWMA), and surrounding areas through:

 - Application of technical expertise to assess and accelerate the implementation of cost-effective technologies and methodologies that result in accelerated risk reduction and clean-up.

 - Establishment of problem-specific Project Teams drawn from disciplines of expertise at participating universities and industry that work with and through DOE and its contractors to accelerate the implementation of project concepts and plans.
 Project Team focus is on accelerated implementation of cost-effective remedial activities to minimize impacts on public health and the environment.